toadstorm/MOPS/README.md

 ### Installation:

+* INSTALLATION PROCEDURE HAS BEEN SIMPLIFIED FROM PREVIOUS RELEASES.
+PLEASE READ CAREFULLY. *

 Option 1:
 Navigate to the folder you want to contain MOPs, and from BASH / Git BASH type:
 `git clone https://github.com/toadstorm/MOPS.git`